lacework-dev/scripts/lw-oci-integration/tf/README.md

      private_key_path=null

      ```
-5. Install the Lacework CLI (if it is not already installed) and configure with your API key.
+5. Install the Lacework CLI and configure with your API key.
 For more information, see the [Lacework CLI Guide](https://docs.lacework.net/cli/).

    **Note:** The step to install the CLI may fail with permission denied on the OCI cloud shell.
 If this happens, follow these steps:
    1. Download the install script